K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

 ##### <div id='12'></div> 2.3.2.
 Application Environment Setting

 The example is based on Ruby 1.9.3 and installed with an explicit selection of each driver's version.
-When modifying(Setting) ./Gemfile, it is recommend to install the appropriate Gem for the version of Ruby installed.
+When modifying(Setting) ./Gemfile, it is recommended to install the appropriate Gem for the version of Ruby installed.

 <table>
 <tr align=center>